Permafrost/Tundra/readme.md

     # returns the number of characters in the given string
     tundra.string:length($string)

-    # returns all the lines in the give string as a list
+    # returns all the lines in the given string as a list
     tundra.string:lines($string)

     # returns the given string in lower case